 It doesn’t stop there however.
 Carbon emissions are dramatically reduced with remote workers using less gasoline and producing less vehicle-based emissions and air pollution from commuting to and from work.
 Studies have also shown that office energy is nearly twice that of home energy use because employees tend to treat energy usage differently across the two.
 Plus, without a pit stop at the coffee shop during the commute in or purchasing lunch during the day, less plastic is from lids, beverage bottles, utensils, food packaging and plastic bags are ending up in the landfill.

 Business travel, especially flights, can often make up over half of many business’ carbon emissions.
 A round-trip flight between New York and California generates approximately 20% of the greenhouse gases your car emits over an entire year.
-Overall, the aviation industry accounts for 11 percent of all transportation-related emissions in the US.
+Overall, the aviation industry accounts for 11% of all transportation-related emissions in the US.
 Cutting travel down, especially if meetings can be held over a video conferencing platform, can make a huge difference.
 Not only will this cut emissions, but it can save your business a lot of money by cutting down flight costs.
 If you have to travel by air, select non-stop flight options.
 Taxiing, take-off and landing are the largest sources of airplane emissions.
 You can also buy offsets with some airline carriers or donate your loyalty points toward replanting trees, which absorb carbon dioxide from the atmosphere.

 For appliances used intermittently, such as photocopiers and monitors, enable the ‘power save’ mode to reduce energy consumption when not in use.
 If these options are unavailable, turn them off or unplug them at night and over the weekend.
 While the energy savings are just 10%, every little bit adds up, particularly with millions of businesses around the world taking these steps every single day.